jorrtayl/PA_1-Store/README.txt

 User enters the item(s) they want to buy and have the option to purchase, look at details on the item, and remove.

 I have made a basic and advanced version of this program.
 Master is the basic and Advanced is the advanced one.

+Grade the advanced one, I didn't include a List in the master.